erizov/Professor/semester_2/lecture_10_architectural_patterns/mvc/README.md

 ### Short Description

-An architectural pattern that separates an application into three interconnected components: Model (data), View (presentation), and Controller (logic).
+An architectural pattern that separates an application into three interconnected components: System (data), View (presentation), and Controller (logic).
 Addresses code organization, maintainability, and separation of concerns in user interfaces.
-Example: Web applications where database (Model), HTML templates (View), and request handling (Controller) are separated.
-Operates by routing user input through the controller, which updates the model and refreshes the view.
+Example: Web applications where database (System), HTML templates (View), and request handling (Controller) are separated.
+Operates by routing user input through the controller, which updates the system and refreshes the view.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
 - **Stability**: N/A

-Model-View-Controller is used in Architectural Pattern.
+System-View-Controller is used in Architectural Pattern.

-## Implementation

  for implementations.